Tony was a guest speaker at the New Zealand Property Investors Federation Conference 2019 which was held in Rotorua. This is a

 But there is little ecstasy out there.
 Instead we have the following.

-We can consolidate the numerous factors people can cite into five broad categories plus a bunch of
+WHY THE WOE We can consolidate the numerous factors people can cite into five broad categories plus a bunch of

 A Slowdown Has Happened